-“He gets paid more,” Jimmy says.
+“He gets paid more,” Marilyn says.
 “At its most basic level, that’s your motivation.
 Every wrestler wants to get paid.
 You get the winner’s purse.”

 The winner’s purse is a kayfabe idea.
 Wrestlers don’t actually get more money for winning than losing.
 They have an agreed rate like any freelancer.

 Marilyn asks me, “Who’s your character?
 Why does he wrestle?”